filipefalcaos/mlaas-fi/README.md

 ## Machine Learning Cloud Services
 The framework implements interfaces for using machine learning APIs from three major cloud providers.
-These APIs are split into computer vision and NLP services:

-### Computer Vision Services
+Currently, only computer vision services are implemented:

 - Amazon Rekognition (AWS): label detection, text detection, violence detection, nudity detection, celebrity recongnition
 - Vision AI (Google Cloud): label detection, text detection, violence detection, nudity detection
-- Vision Service (Azure): TODO
+- Vision Service (Microsoft Azure): TODO

-### NLP Services
-- Amazon Comprehend (AWS): TODO
-- Cloud Natural Language (Google Cloud): TODO
-- Language Service (Azure): TODO

 ## Data Faults
 Data Faults are problems in the input data of a system that may arise from external data collection (*e.g.*, sensors, cameras) or data manipulation routines [1].
-The framework implements a total of 14 data faults for two categories of data, images and text.
+The framework implements a total of 11 data faults that can be injected into images.

-### Image Faults
 The available image faults in the framework and their parameters are listed below.
 Their implementations rely on open-source Python packages, namely [imagecorruptions](https://github.com/bethgelab/imagecorruptions), [numpy](https://numpy.org), [pillow](https://python-pillow.org), and [scikit-image](https://scikit-image.org).

-For more details on the available image faults, please refer to [PAPER CITATION].
+For more details on the available image faults, please refer to [TODO: PAPER CITATION].

 #### Common Image Faults
 - Brightness Change (factor $f$)